-The yen was, as usual, tracking bond yields for the most part, particularly U.S. bonds yields.
+The yen was, as usual, tracking bond yields, for the most part, particularly U.S. bond yields.

 Having said that, bond yields plunged on Monday due to Trump-related worries, mainly the failure of the healthcare bill.
 As a result, the yen was in the green for most of the day.
 However, talks about a Tax Plan by August allowed bond yields to recover later, which forced the yen to give back some of its gains (or lose them all against some currencies).

 Bond yields then surged on Tuesday, because of the strong reading for U.S. consumer confidence, market analysts say.
 The yen, therefore, got sapped, although safe-haven demand ahead of triggering Article 50 likely helped to limit the yen’s losses.

 Bond yields later plunged on Wednesday, which market analysts blamed on lingering worries over Trump.
 As a result, the yen gained strength.
 However, the yen gained strength mainly against the euro and the Swissy, which were suffering at the time.
 Against the other currencies, the yen had a harder time, very likely because of the risk-on vibes in the European and U.S. equities market at the time.

 Bond yields rose again on Thursday, mainly because of the upgraded reading for Q4 U.S. GDP, according to market analysts.
 Naturally, the yen got whipped as a result, but it somehow fought back against the euro and the Swissy.

 Finally, bonds slumped once more on Friday, which market analysts pinned on Dudley’s comment that the Fed may shrink the balance sheet instead of hiking.
 Although month-end buying of treasuries was also cited as a reason for the slide in bond yields.